 When you dress like you have a job in the place you’re traveling and you’re on the street, you’re less likely to be a target for unscrupulous taxi drivers or guides wanting to show you around.
 You’re more likely to be asked directions.

 It’s amazing how often I’m asked for directions.
 I must look unthreatening.
 Maybe I also look like I know where I’m going, when a lot of the time I don’t.
 My ability to give directions on a worldwide basis is probably around 50%.
-In Paris or Bucharest the percentage goes way up, while in Ulaan or Baatar it was pretty low.
+In Paris or Bucharest the percentage goes way up.
+In Ulan Bator, Mongolia it was pretty low.

 So far I’ve focused on how you look.
 Now how you act.
 Study the map of the city before you go out in the street.
-Or just wander around for an hour or two to get your bearings then trace your path on the map when your return to your room.
+Or just wander around for an hour or two to get your bearings then, when you return to your room, trace your path on the map.

 Even if you’re somewhere only a short period of time, pick out a restaurant to frequent as often as possible.
-I, personally, will take good atmosphere and friendliness over a good menu.
+I’ll take good atmosphere and friendliness over a good menu.
 Naturally, I don’t want the food to be bad, but if you find a friendly restaurant, you can ask for recommendations for things locals like to do.

 Find out the tipping customs.
 Sometimes you can’t determine them in advance, so you have to ask when you arrive.
 As a traveler, you need a lot of services.
 You ease your way when you understand the currency, especially if it’s one with a lot of zeroes in exchange with the dollar.
 You don’t want to give a couple lari to a porter in Tblisi, Georgia because it doesn’t mean much, but you can give a couple euros to a porter in the Eurozone.